-The first thing your doctor will do is to make sure you're getting the right treatment for any health problems that could be causing or worsening your erectile dysfunction.
+The first thing your doctor will do is to make sure you're getting the right treatment for any health conditions that could be causing or worsening your erectile dysfunction.

-A variety of options exist for treating erectile dysfunction.
-The cause and severity of your condition, and underlying health problems, are important factors in your doctor's recommending the best treatment or treatments for you.
+Depending on the cause and severity of your erectile dysfunction and any underlying health conditions, you might have various treatment options.
 Your doctor can explain the risks and benefits of each treatment and will consider your preferences.
-Your partner's preferences also may play a role in treatment choices.
+Your partner's preferences also might play a role in your treatment choices.